trippedBit/SKIP/README.md

 Its goal is to provide an easy to use and extend solution to skip intro videos in video games by either renaming or replacing them.

 ## Configuration files
-SK.I.P uses yaml based configuration files stored in the folder "configuration_files" and supports the following parameters:
+SKIP uses yaml based configuration files stored in the folder "configuration_files" and supports the following parameters:

 Parameter|Description|Example
 |--|--|--|